Skip to content

 Description

-The glacier forefield, the streams, and a flat moor with rare fauna and flora make the Val Frisal one of the most beautiful high valleys in the Alps.
+The glacier forefield, watercourses, and a primeval flat moor with rare flora and fauna make the Val Frisal one of the most impressive high valleys in the Alps.

 Höhenprofil